 Wed Dec 20th, 2017 NYC

-The task of being involved on a project with the mission is always a blessing because it pushes us to look directly at the different ways in which the mind works and it brings the opportunity to apply the teaching of Shri Mahayogi to them.
+Being involved in a project with the mission is always a blessing—projects push us to look directly at how the mind imagines things and creates it’s own reality based on our worldly experiences, and at the same time, they create an environment in which to see the teachings of Shri Mahayogi, and have the opportunity to apply them to our own experiences.
 Ananadamali invited me to study the series of workshops our brother disciple, Sananda, led in Kyoto called “Anyone can Practice Yoga” and the first one in the series was the “Secret of Happiness”.
 Through this involvement, I was directed towards observing the moments in my daily life in which I am happy, the circumstances that bring that happiness, and to concretely analyze the state of the mind in those moments.
 But in trying to observe these moment of happiness I started to be more and more aware of all the moments of unhappiness—the moments in which the mind is constantly struggling to get what it wants or run away from that which it doesn’t want.

 This was particularly prevalent in the interactions with my friends.
 I noticed that when I’m in their company, sometimes my tendency is to try to look good in front of them by saying the right thing at the right time.
 But no matter how hard I try to do so, I always seem to have moments when I’m disappointed with what I say or when those around me are not approving of my views.
 Upon closer look, most often this is the result of unnecessary talking.
 The mind is constantly trying to get its happiness from the ideas and situations it imagines, in this case the approval of others, and as soon as those ideas are not matched, the mind faces disappointment, in other words suffering.